 If your coffee intake is way too high and you are trying to cut it down, there are a few things you can do to help you low down your coffee intake.

 .
-Do it gradually: cutting it down all at once will not help you at all; it will give you headache, fatigue, and inability to concentrate, forcing you to go back to your old big amounts of coffee intake.
+Do it gradually: Cutting it down all at once will not help you at all; it will give you headaches, fatigue, and inability to concentrate, forcing you to go back to your old big amounts of coffee intake.

 .
 Mix: Mix regular coffee with decaffeinated coffee.
 You can start with 80% caffeinated coffee + 20% decaffeinated and then you can keep going down as you go.